Kat (Gravity Rush): Characteristics

-Kat is a young woman with tan skin, red eyes, and blonde hair.
-She wears a black romper held on her body by elastic, decorative pieces of gold metal.
+Kat is a young woman with dark skin, red eyes, and blonde hair.
+She wears a black romper held on her body by elastic, decorative pieces and accessories of gold metal.
 She also wears a cape-like scarf on her back, a matching headband, and two bracers, as well as tall socks with gold high heels.
 Aside from her normal outfit, she is able to equip a number of alternate outfits, some mission-specific, including a French maid uniform, a Phantasy Star Online 2 costume, and a downloadable content costume based on 2B from Nier: Automata, a crossover decided on the spot when developers from both games met at a PlayStation Matsuri event to celebrate Nier's Japanese launch in February 2017.
 Her personality is heroic, "naively innocent" and upbeat.

 Dusty is able to transform into a larger and more powerful being, Panther, when in combat, and Kat can temporarily merge with Dusty for enhanced combat strength and health recovery, a transformation called "Panther Mode" that is unlocked for free use in Gravity Rush 2.
 Xii is capable of a similar phenomenon, becoming Phoenix.
 In that game's DLC (downloadable content) chapter, The Ark of Time - Raven's Choice, Bit, one of the world's gods and creator of the guardians, reveals that both Kat and Raven are two halves of a single being.
 When Kat combines her guardian with Raven's, they create Gryps, a far larger griffin-like creature with immense power.
 If Raven initiates the transformation instead, they create the similar Sphinx.

 Appearances

 Kat initially awakens after falling out of the sky and landing in a playground in Hekseville, a city attached to the World Pillar, a massive, vertical stone cylinder with no obvious bottom or top.
 Realizing she has amnesia, she sets out to look for the origins of her gravity-shifting powers and begins helping people in Hekseville.
 Eventually she discovers the threat of the Nevi, mysterious interdimensional beings that begin attacking the citizens of Hekseville, and becomes the city's defender, the "Gravity Queen".
 She comes into conflict with Raven, a fellow gravity shifter of unknown origin, who later becomes her close friend and ally, helping her save the city from the Sea Anemone, an anti-Nevi weapon created by the ruthless Alderman D'nelica.

-A two-episode anime OVA, Gravity Rush: Overture, bridges the gap between Gravity Rush and Gravity Rush 2, showing the daily life of Kat, who teams up with Raven in a final confrontation with a new mysterious enemy, later revealed to be creations of Dr. Brahman, a deranged scientist who presents himself as the city's savior from the Nevi, but actually seeks to permanently slow down time.
+A two-episode anime OVA, Gravity Rush: Overture, bridges the gap between Gravity Rush and Gravity Rush 2, showing the daily life of Kat, who teams up with Raven in a final confrontation with a new mysterious enemy, later revealed to be creations of Dr. Brahman, a deranged scientist who presents himself as the city's gentlemanly savior from the Nevi, but actually seeks to permanently slow down time.